Nakoma Garcia MS, LPC

 Alexis Dunbar

-people regardless of being for reason, season, or lifetime.
-I strive to have as much of an impact
+Alexis believes that individual, couples, and group counseling can have a lasting effect for people regardless of being for reason, season, or lifetime.
+She strives to have as much of an impact on clients as they have on her while holding a warm welcoming environment.

 Call Peace Within Counseling today